 Are there any special requirements or limitations on acquisitions of interests in the electricity sector by foreign companies?

-Currently, there are no restrictions that would limit the possibility of foreign entities acquiring equity stakes in companies operating in the energy sector.
-However, after transposition of the Directive 2009/72/EC concerning common rules for the internal market in electricity and the repeal of Directive 2003/54/EC, new unbundling restrictions shall apply.
+Generally speaking, there are no restrictions that would limit the possibility of foreign entities acquiring equity stakes in companies operating in the energy sector.